Twelve thousand centuries ago, long before the first humans

 Another line of evidence is the abundance of chemical elements in

-already mentioned that tungsten dissolves readily in molten iron.
+Tungsten is not the only element that dissolves readily in molten

 have a similar affinity for iron.
 Their pattern of depletion from